ModelingValueGroup/dclareForMPS/README.md

 DclareForMPS is a work in progress.
 In this phase of development, no guarantees are given on the stability and scalability of the software.
 All feedback, functional or technical, is appreciated.

+## JDclare
+DclareForMPS uses the collections framework and the transactions library that are part of the JDclare project.
+The JDclare project can be found here: [JDclare on GitHub](https://github.com/ModelingValueGroup/jdclare)

 ## Installation
 In an installation of JetBrains MPS (2018.3 or higher), install the DclareForMPS.zip plugin and open the extracted ExamplesProject.zip as a Project in MPS.